learn-co-curriculum/omniauth_lab/README.md

 Start up your web server and visit the root route.
 Select `Signing in with the developer strategy`.

-You'll be redirected to the "dummy" or "temporary" signup form for the `developer` strategy:
+You'll be redirected to the "dummy" or "temporary" sign-up form for the `developer` strategy:

 ![Developer strategy form](https://curriculum-content.s3.amazonaws.com/omniauth-lab/developer_strategy_login.png)

-Fill in the name and the email address and submit the form....
+Fill in the name and the email address and submit the form...

 ![Developer strategy form completed](https://curriculum-content.s3.amazonaws.com/omniauth-lab/developer_strategy_login_filled_in.png)